 Funds support projects around the state that use the humanities to deepen public understanding

-The grants are part of more than $500,000 which will be awarded in 2019 by Mass Humanities.
+The grants are part of more than $500,000 that will be awarded in 2019 by Mass Humanities.
 The organization is the state affiliate of the National Endowment for the Humanities, and receives funding from the Mass Cultural Council.
 Museums, libraries, community centers, and universities are among the beneficiaries of Mass Humanities grants, reviewed and approved by members of the Mass Humanities board of directors.

 See below for a full list of projects funded.